Solar ATAP Malaysia: NEM Replacement Explained

 Is Solar ATAP better or worse than NEM 3.0?

-Should I wait for ATAP before going solar?
+Should I wait for ATAP before installing solar?

 The Road Ahead With Solar ATAP